Do not use the equipment before reading, understanding and assimilating all information about safety.

 |GPU||NVIDIA GeForce GTX 1070/Quadro P5000 equivalent or better, AMD Radeon Vega 56 equivalent or better||NVIDIA GeForce GTX 970, AMD Radeon R9 290 equivalent or better|

 |Memory||6 GB RAM or more||4 GB RAM or more|

 When running both Unity SDK app and the SuperVision app on a single computer you will require a machine above the minimum specification above, it is recommended to use two machines for the best performance, one for VR, the other for monitoring via the SuperVision app.

-Upon receiving the emteqPRO device, please check if the device insert has been adjusted on the VIVE Pro Eye and connected via the USB cable as shown in the following Figures.
+Upon receiving the emteqPRO device, it may have been pre-installed into the HTC VIVE Pro Eye or you may need to to this manually.
+Ensure that if it is installed it is connect via the Velcro and the straps appropriately and is connected via the USB cable.
 If not, please find our set-up guide in section Inserting the emteqPRO Mask to the VIVE Pro Eye.

 To use the emteqPRO system you will first need to have VIVE Pro Eye installed and ready to use.
 For more information, please find the relevant links below.

 To monitor the real-time signals from the device you will need to install and open the SuperVision application on your PC.
 To connect the emteqPRO Mask to SuperVision, you will need to run our demo scene (‘EmteqVR_Demo.exe') or use your own Unity scene containing our SDK.
 Please follow our step-by step instructions in section Using the emteqPRO software.
 For more information on the SuperVision app see section The SuperVision App.